jondebove/hashtable/README.md

 - O(1) insertion of a new entry.
 - O(1) search for an entry.
-- O(1) Removal of an entry.
+- O(1) removal of an entry.
 - Forward traversal through the hash table.

-Both use internally the lists implemented in the "sys/queue.h" BSD header file (respectively SLIST and LIST).
+Both use internally the lists implementations of the "sys/queue.h" BSD header file.

 ## Interface